aquasecurity/tfsec/CONTRIBUTING.md

 ### :partying_face: Step 7: Relax

-You're earned it.
+You've earned it.
 You have helped countless individuals and organisations to secure their infrastructure and make the internet a safer place!

 <p align="center">
     <img alt="relaxing cat" src="https://i.giphy.com/media/d7nd6bdypnYjGT1jP3/giphy.webp"/>
 </p>